1. The Program

 What will my child do at Camp Invention?

-Each day, children participate in four continuous modules that place them in settings like a strange planet, a faraway island or deep under sea.
 Children use their creativity, imagination and inventive thinking skills to solve problems within each environment, building on what they learned the previous day.
 Using upcycled materials brought from home, they could be challenged to rebuild a rocket ship, cross a river of hot lava, rescue sea creatures or assume another mission.
 Through hands-on fun, children get excited about science while working together as a team.
 Though activities will vary depending on the program selected, each one is designed to educate, entertain and inspire.
 Please refer to the Camp Programs

 page or the Typical Day